bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 **Recommendations**

-When both are block height and timestamp are used it is desirable append a descriptor to the variable name.
+When both are block height and timestamp are used it is desirable to append a descriptor to the variable name.

 For example use `delayTime` or `VOTING_DURATION_BLOCKS`.